ward/run/_drafts/2021-08-07-slovenia-trip.md

 {% include location.html lat=46.47437 lon=13.78376 description="Lake Jasna" %}

-I quickly felt a rather strong need to poop, luckily getting to a toilet eventually.
+I quickly felt a rather strong need to poop (TMI?
+Suck it up, this is my blog), luckily getting to a toilet eventually.
 Then I had done all the roads at the lake, and running around the lake was not an option: it was tiny and there were too many people.
 Instead I went up into the mountains.
 This went OK for a while, the path was a wide packed gravel path that could probably fit a car or two.
 Easy peasy.
 Figures that on that exact path I manage to twist my left ankle while still being a while away from where we had parked the car.
-I did not feel the ankle going upwards, but it was hell when running back down.
+The ankle was not painful going upwards, but it was hell when running back down.
 I had to be real careful with it and was glad when I finally reached the car.
 The section where I twisted my ankle was basically flat and, as mentioned before, not very difficult terrain.
-Perhaps the tiredness was catching up to me in terms of not paying enough attention (it was a small rock that caused the twisting) and the body being tired leading to easier injury.
+Perhaps the tiredness was catching up to me in terms of not paying enough attention (I believe it was a small rock that caused the twisting) and the body being tired leading to easier injury.

 We were going straight to another restaurant from here, so I still needed to clean myself.
 Third lake in a row, here I come!
-Sadly for me, the sun had set behind the mountains by now and the lake was _cold_.
+Sadly for me, the sun had set behind the mountains by now and the lake was _cold_. _Really_ cold.
 I dipped my toe in and wanted to nope out of that.
 Eventually I braced myself and jumped in.
 The pressure change did not feel good on the ankle, but what was worse was the cold.
 You know that description people give of little daggers stabbing you all